 To get at the question, O'Loughlin and colleagues with expertise in geography and climate science assembled a massive database that catalogs more than 16,000 individual instances of violence in East Africa between 1990 and 2009, pinpointing them by date and location.
 The trove includes everything from cattle raids to election violence in nine countries: Burundi, Djibouti, Eritrea, Ethiopia, Kenya, Rwanda, Somalia, Tanzania and Uganda.

 Then they subjected those conflict data, along with temperature and precipitation records, to a sophisticated political and statistical analysis that analyzed the relative influence of climate and factors like population size and proximity to roads and international borders.

-"We tried everything to explain away a climate effect," O'Loughlin said.
+A clear relationship "We tried everything to explain away a climate effect," O'Loughlin said.
 But in the end, the researchers saw a clear relationship emerge between climate conditions and conflict risk.